Headrest Design Story

 The team at Atlas Headrest experimented with suspension materials early on and knew that with the right design a suspension headrest could provide great ergonomics with evenly dispersed head and neck support.
 They hired Joe Parr Design to take on the challenge of integrating their suspension material concepts while matching Aeron’s iconic aesthetic and world-class comfort.

-With the ubiquity of laptop computers, a headrest is becoming a necessity for task seating.
-A laptop forces many office workers to spend their day leaning forward.
+With the ubiquity of laptop computers and gaming, a headrest is becoming a necessity for task seating.
+Many task chair users spend their day leaning forward.
 Your head is equivalent to an 8+ lb. bowling ball straining your neck muscles and putting pressure on the vertebrae’s spinal discs.
-This hunched state is an obvious hazard considering most office workers may spend 1800 hours a year working in an office chair.
+This hunched state is an obvious hazard considering most workers may spend 1800 hours a year working in an office chair.
 Reclining can provide a relief but ergonomically it’s not much of an improvement.
 When your torso is in a deep recline, you need to balance your head upright.
-This creates the same unhealthy condition of hunching over a laptop, but just leaning back.
+This creates the same unhealthy condition of hunching over, but simply in the opposite direction when leaning back.

 With a headrest, however, you ARE effectively allowing your neck to relax since it supports the weight of the head.
-The Atlas Suspension Headrest creates another unique benefit in its carefullydesigned shape forming a healthy cervical curve for your neck.
+The Atlas Suspension Headrest creates another unique benefit in its carefully designed shape forming a healthy cervical curve for your neck.
 Not only does it allow your neck to relax, it trains your muscles and vertebrae to rest in their correct state.
-This has the added benefit of forming better posture over time, since the Aeron chair with a headrest supports your spine in the same neutral position of standing.
+This has the added benefit of forming better posture over time, since the Aeron chair with a headrest supports your spine in the same neutral position of sitting perfectly upright or standing.

 “The essence of the Aeron chair’s design is serving the human body, which we’ve obsessed over matching.”